magmide/magmide/README.md

 To achieve this goal, the language will be fully **dependently typed** and use the [Calculus of Constructions](https://en.wikipedia.org/wiki/Calculus_of_constructions) much like [Coq](https://en.wikipedia.org/wiki/Coq).
 I find [Adam Chlipala's "Why Coq?"](http://adam.chlipala.net/cpdt/html/Cpdt.Intro.html) arguments convincing in regard to this choice.
 Coq will also be used to bootstrap the first version of the compiler, allowing it to be self-hosting and even self-verifying using a minimally small trusted theory base.
 Read more about the design and bootstrapping plan in [`posts/design-of-magmide.md`](./posts/design-of-magmide.md).
 The [metacoq](https://github.com/MetaCoq/metacoq) and ["Coq Coq Correct!"](https://metacoq.github.io/coqcoqcorrect) projects have already done the work of formalizing and verifying Coq using Coq, so they will be very helpful.

-It's absoluely possible for mainstream engineers to learn and use these powerful logical concepts.
+It's absolutely possible for mainstream engineers to learn and use these powerful logical concepts.
 The core ideas of formal verification (dependent types, proof objects, higher order logic, separation logic) aren't actually that complicated.
 They just haven't ever been properly explained because of [research debt](https://distill.pub/2017/research-debt/), and they weren't even all that practical before separation logic and Iris.
 I've been working on better explanations in the (extremely rough and early) [`posts/intro-verification-logic-in-magmide.md`](./posts/intro-verification-logic-in-magmide.md) and [`posts/coq-for-engineers.md`](./posts/coq-for-engineers.md).

 ## Capable of bare metal performance

 Software needs to perform well!
 Not all software has the same requirements, but often performance is intrinsically tied to correct execution.
 Very often the software that most importantly needs to be correct also most importantly needs to perform well.
 If the language is capable of truly bare metal performance, it can still choose to create easy abstractions that sacrifice performance where that makes sense.

-To achieve this goal, the language will include in its core libraries a formalization of the basic principles of von Neumann computation, allowing users to specify the axiomatic assumptions of any software execution environment, from concrete instruction set architectures, to any **abstract assembly language** such as LLVM capable of compiling to many targets, and even up to operating system userlands or bytecode environments such as webassembly.
+To achieve this goal, the language will include in its core libraries a formalization of the basic principles of von Neumann computation, allowing users to specify the axiomatic assumptions of any software execution environment, from concrete instruction set architectures, to any **abstract assembly language** such as LLVM capable of compiling to many targets, and even up to operating system userlands or bytecode environments such as WebAssembly.
 Making it possible to specify software at this level of fidelity helps ensure it is aligned with reality and isn't making unrealistic assumptions.

 Because of separation logic and Iris, it is finally possible to verify code at this extremely granular level.